How B2B content marketing drives lead generation through buyer insights

 • Customer Success spots churn triggers and upsell opportunities.

-Without shared goals and workflows, approvals drag on, rework skyrockets, and content misses the true pain buyers face.
+Without shared goals and workflows, approvals drag on, rework skyrockets, and content misses the true problems buyers face.

 Define targets across: